AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 value.
 In such a case, the analysis of client units with |GNATprove| is valid for all possible values of the constant.

-.. index:: silver level; optimize run-time checks
+.. index:: Silver level; optimize run-time checks

 .. _Safe Optimization of Run-Time Checks: